Flashing and Debugging A Firmware in Detail

 Note: The gcc-arm-none-eabi package on Ubuntu does not include arm-none-eabi-gdb, so we install gdb-multiarch separately.
 On some other distributions the GDB debugger is bundled with the toolchain.

-1. Inspecting the firmware
+1. Inspecting the Firmware

+Assume we have a firmware file called firmware.elf.
 The first step is to query the file itself:

 $ file firmware.elf